 Lifting the Data Treasure

 While developing our product and all the documentation around it, we again realized what can be done with the vast amount of data that we sit on besides pushing it through to the tool.
-It comprises so many Facebook pages, Tweets and YouTube videos that it is possible to deduct valuable overarching insights from the data.
+It comprises so many Facebook pages,

 “Organic reach is decreasing, Instagram launches features on an almost daily basis and influencers are disrupting the advertising and sales industry.
 In this constantly evolving market, data is crucial.
 For our readers studies seem to shed light into the dark and give them a good basis for an improved decision-making.”